Bee Cave vs Sycamore Springs Elementary: Same Score, $65K Price Gap

 What high schools do Bee Cave and Sycamore Springs feed into?

-Bee Cave Elementary feeds into Bee Cave Middle School, then Lake Travis High School.
-Sycamore Springs Elementary feeds into Sycamore Springs Middle School, then Dripping Springs High School.
+Bee Cave Elementary students continue to Bee Cave Middle School and then Lake Travis High School, entirely within Lake Travis ISD.
+Sycamore Springs Elementary students continue to Sycamore Springs Middle School (some addresses go to Dripping Springs Middle School) and then to Dripping Springs High School, entirely within Dripping Springs ISD.

 Ready to Find Your Home?

-The Hill Country west of Austin has some of the best schools and neighborhoods in the entire metro, and I know this corridor better than just about anyone.
-I have been helping buyers choose between Bee Cave, Lakeway, and Dripping Springs for over 19 years.
-Lets talk about what you are looking for and find the right fit.
+The Hill Country west of Austin has some of the best schools and neighborhoods in the entire metro, and I know this corridor well.
+I have been helping buyers choose between Bee Cave, Lakeway, and Dripping Springs for 19-plus years.
+Lets talk about what you are actually looking for.

 Schedule a Consultation